You Are The Solution

 Lillie Shockney, R.N., B.S., M.A.S.

 Lillie Shockney is a registered nurse at Johns Hopkins.
 And she is a two-time breast cancer survivor.
 For more than two decades Lillie has worked tirelessly to improve the care of breast cancer patients around the world.
-She’s a highly sought after public speaker on the subject of breast cancer and has written 14 books and more than 250 articles on this subject.
+She’s a highly sought after public speaker on the subject of breast cancer and has written 16 books and more than 300 articles on this subject.
 Lillie recognized that a substantial problem for those dealing with cancer is how to continue to function and be productive at work while they are battling their disease.
-Her Solution: A program called Managing Cancer at Work™, which is a low-cost, high impact employee benefit program.
-It utilizes a nurse navigator and a vibrant web portal that enables companies to support their employees by helping them understand and manage their cancer and their treatment.
+Her Solution: A program called Work Stride: Managing Cancer at Work™, a low-cost, high impact employee benefit program.
+It utilizes an oncology nurse navigator and a vibrant web portal that enables companies to support their employees by helping them understand and manage their cancer and their treatment.
 The program also provides employees with information about cancer prevention and how to recognize the early warning signs.

 “Solutions was able to take our successful clinical trial results to an international firm that has developed a commercially competitive product now sold to large employers nationally.”